Jurisdictional arbitrage

 Jurisdictional arbitrage is the practice of taking advantage of discrepancies between competing legal jurisdictions.
 It takes its name from arbitrage, the practice in finance of purchasing a good at a lower price in one market and selling it at a higher price in another.
 Just as in financial arbitrage, the attractiveness of jurisdiction arbitrage depends largely on its transaction costs, here the costs of switching legal service providers from one government to another.

 The lower the exit costs for leaving the jurisdiction (unrestricted emigration, cheap travel, liquidity of assets) the more desirable and feasible it is.
 Conversely, high entry costs into the more favourable jurisdiction are an inhibitor on jurisdictional arbitrage; certain tax havens such as Andorra grant permanent residency rights to immigrants only if they meet certain criteria.
 Jurisdictional arbitrage is a significant concept in modern free market anarcho-capitalism.

 Applications

-The practice of seeking asylum involves individuals appealing to jurisdictions that offer stronger protections for individual rights, often because their country of origin is perceived as failing to provide adequate safety or legal safeguards.
+The practice of individuals seeking asylum involves appealing to a jurisdiction with favorable individual rights for residency, where the individual's native jurisdiction is seen by them to offer insufficient protection.
 For example, women have fled West African nations which practice tribal female genital mutilation and/or extremist Islam in favour of European and North American jurisdictions.
 In July 2019, one of the wives--Princess Haya--of the ruler of Dubai was in a London courtroom to ask the state to provide and enforce a non-molestation order for her and what is known as a forced marriage protection order for their daughters; otherwise the women would be forced to submit to the Sharia law jurisdiction of Sheikh Mohammed.